GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

-Are Georgia Vital Records Open to the Public?
+Are Georgia Vital Records Public?

 Yes.
 Vital records in Georgia are generally considered public records, provided there are no statutory limitations or court-ordered restrictions on the documents.
 These records are official documents pertaining to vital events that have occurred within the state’s jurisdiction, including a person’s birth, marriage, divorce, and death.
 The Georgia Department of Public Health (DPH) is the central repository for vital records and processes requests for vital records through its Office of Vital Records.
 At the same time, this service is also offered at the county level by the County Board of Health as well as the Probate and Superior Courts.